ktsakalozos/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

   * Client (Hadoop endpoint)
   * Plugin (Facilitates communication with the Hadoop cluster)
     * Colocated on the Client unit
-  * Kafka
-    * Colocated on the Client unit
   * Flume-HDFS
     * Colocated on the Client unit
+  * Kafka
   * Flume-Kafka
+    * Colocated on the Kafka unit
   * Zookeeper
     * 3 separate units
   * Ganglia (Web interface for monitoring cluster metrics)